Best productivity Chrome extensions for 2026: quick answer

 9. Loom

-Loom lets you record your screen, camera, or both and share a video link instantly.
-For explaining a bug, giving feedback, or walking through a decision, a 2-minute Loom can replace a meeting.
-The Chrome extension keeps recording close at hand.
+Loom records your screen, camera, or both and turns the result into a shareable link.
+For a bug report, design note, or quick walkthrough, a 2-minute Loom can replace a meeting.
+The Chrome extension keeps the recorder within reach.

 Best for: Remote teams that want to reduce meeting count.
 Price: Free (25 videos) / $12.50/month Business.